Filter Bank Multicarrier in Massive MIMO: Analysis and Channel Equalization: SINR Analysis

 \section{SINR Analysis}

 In this section, we analyze the SINR performance of an FBMC-based massive MIMO system in the uplink incorporating the proposed equalization method.
 We limit our study to the two most prominent linear combiners namely, MRC and ZF.
 As mentioned earlier, in the large antenna regime, all the combiners in (\ref{eqn:mrc_zf_mmse}) tend to $\frac{1}{N} \bH_m$, and hence, the same asymptotic SINR performance as in MRC and ZF is expected for the MMSE combiner.
 As mentioned earlier, the equalization approaches given in Figs.~\ref{fig:eq_receiver1} and \ref{fig:eq_receiver2} are equivalent.
 Although the method given in Fig.~\ref{fig:eq_receiver2} is preferred for implementation, here, for the purpose of analysis, we consider the approach given in Fig.~\ref{fig:eq_receiver1}.
+Throughout this section, we consider normalized channel PDPs for each terminal such that \be \sum_{l=0}^{L_{\rm h}-1} p_k[l] = 1, ~~~~ k \in \{0,\dots,K-1\} . \ee